Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 mem.write('myInfo', 'ABC123')
 ```
-Save this script, once it runs, refresh your browser and you will see this new piece of information written to our **Memory_Storage** Macro as
+Save this script, once it runs, _refresh your browser_ and you will see this new piece of information written to the **Memory_Storage** Macro as

 ```javascript
 var memory = {